 - Visitors are required to check-in at the team station and may be subject to symptom screenings.

-- Visitation is strictly limited to two individuals in the patient room at any time.
+- Visitation is strictly limited to four individuals in the patient room at any time.

 As you can imagine, Hospice of the Piedmont and Hospice of Randolph care for individuals and their families at an already difficult time of life.
 Just as we have for the last 40 years, we will continue to support those currently receiving services and those who may need our services in the days and weeks to come.
 Therefore, we will continue to monitor, evaluate and respond to the impact of this unprecedented time.